mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 ...etc.

 As you can see, this *Mechanism* for translating strings to geometric objects can be specified in a rather simple way to generate seemingly complex objects.
-And in our example we only had a *single* production rule!
+And we did all this with a *single* production rule in our examples!

 Using the same starting *Axiom* **ω** and just switching up our production rules, Prusinkiewicz and Lindenmayer show how we can generate a startling amount of beautiful structures[^1],